-Most solar power systems in use in Australia are of the Grid Connect type.
-When a solar power system makes more electricity than is required by the system user that extra power can be fed back into the power grid for other people to use.
-When the solar panels are not making enough electricity, power can then be drawn from the grid.
+Most solar power systems in use in Australia are of the grid-connect type.
+When a grid-connect solar power system makes more electricity than is required, the extra power can be fed back into the power grid for other homes to use.
+When the solar panels are not making enough electricity, power can then be then drawn from the grid.

-Grid connect solar power systems must have a grid connect or grid tie power inverter.
-This type of solar inverter can sync with the power grid producing the same power as the grid uses, 240V AC sine wave electricity is produced from the DC output of the solar panels.
+Grid-connect solar power systems must have a grid-connect or grid tie power inverter.
+This type of solar inverter can sync with the power grid producing the same power as the network uses, 240V AC sine wave electricity is generated from the DC output of the solar panels.
 The 240V power from a grid tie inverter is precisely the same as what is in use on the main power grid.

 What does a grid connect power inverter do?

 A grid tie inverter makes electricity that is an exact match of the voltage and frequency of that which is used in the grid, 240V AC sine wave.
-The electricity flowing through the power grid is not uniform, in fact the waveform and voltage of this power is quite imperfect and can vary greatly in a 24 hour period, for this reason the grid tie inverter will monitor these changes and make corrections to match the power it outputs to the grid.
+The electricity flowing through the power grid is not uniform the waveform and voltage of this power is quite imperfect and can vary significantly in a 24 hour period, for this reason, the grid tie inverter will monitor these changes and make corrections to match the power it outputs to the grid.

 Why do grid tie inverters sometimes shut down?